andreyorst/fnl-http/README.md

 ### HTTP Server

 This library contains a simple HTTP/1.1 server.
-The module provides a single function that accepts an asynchronous handler doing all of the heavy-lifting of routing, and provides a simple data-oriented API for the response format.
+The module provides a single function that accepts an asynchronous handler doing all of the heavy lifting of routing and provides a simple data-oriented API for the response format.
 The handler runs in the implicit asynchronous context, thus blocking code should be avoided.
 If `async.fnl` functions are used inside the handler, all code must use parking operations on channels.

-The server can then be ran like this:
+The server can then be started like this:

 ```fennel
 (server.start handler-fn connection)